Sir Roger George Moore, best known for his portrayal of secret agent James Bond 007, died on May 23, 2017 from cancer.

 #5 The Man with the Golden Gun (1974), Director Guy Hamilton

 The second of Moore’s Bond films sees everyone’s favourite secret agent battling extremely skilled international assassin Francisco Scaramanga (Christopher Lee) and his dwarf manservant Nick Nack (Fantasy Island’s Hervé Villechaize).
-Lee is a master at playing villains and he is fun as the scowling, third nipple having Scaramanga.
-The interaction between him and Moore is the highlight of the film.
+Lee is a master at playing villains and he is fun as the scowling, third nipple-having Scaramanga and the interaction between him and Moore is the highlight of the film.
 The movie also features Maud Adams as a Scaramanga victim and she who would return to play the eponymous Octopussy nine years later.

 #4 Octopussy (1983), Director John Glen

 Octopussy is one of the wildest, craziest Bond movies but my goodness is it entertaining.
 Glen returns to the director’s chair and imbues the movie with style and energy from start to finish.
 In this mission Bond battles an Afghan prince and a rogue Soviet general to recover a Fabergé egg, stop a nuclear weapon and avenge a fallen double 0 agent.

-Kabir Bedi plays the prince’s bodyguard Gobinda and though he is silent like Oddjob he is even more intimidating.
+Kabir Bedi plays the prince’s bodyguard Gobinda and though he is silent like Oddjob he is even more fearsome.
 Maud Adams, who appeared as another character in Golden Gun, plays the titular Octopussy and she oozes sexuality and strength.
 Throw in a circus, Bond dressing like a clown, twin knife throwing villains and a harem of deadly ladies and you have one heck of a fun Bond movie.
-1983 was also the year the non-Eon Bond film Never Say Never Again was released with Sean Connery but Octopussy was more memorable.
+1983 was also the year the non-Eon Bond film Never Say Never Again was released with Sean Connery but Octopussy was way more memorable.

 #3 For Your Eyes Only (1981), Director John Glen